andreslauga/erc-20-token/README.md

 # ERC-20 Token

 Small ERC-20 token project written in Solidity that I did during a Blockchain course.
-This was helpfull for me to adquire the main concepts of how a ERC-20 token works.
+This was helpful for me to adquire the main concepts of how a ERC-20 token works.

 ## Disclaimer